dtcenter/METplus/docs/Release_Guide/release_steps/update_release_notes_development.rst

   * If you are creating a beta1 release, add development timeline information with approximate dates for planned development cycles.

-  * For other development releaes, edit the actual release dates and planned release dates for future development cycles, as needed.
+  * For other development release, edit the actual release dates and planned release dates for future development cycles, as needed.

 * Commit changes and push to GitHub.